 - 1 lb organic, grass-fed ground beef 85/15

 - 1 tsp chili powder

 - 1/4 tsp cayenne pepper

-- Add onion, bell peppers, garlic, Worcestershire sauce and all the spices, except for the bay leaf, and stir to incorporate.
-Cover and cook for 10 minutes, or until onions and bell peppers are tender.
+Add bell peppers, garlic, and all the spices, and stir to incorporate.
+Cook for 10 minutes, or until bell peppers begin to become tender.

-- Remove and discard bay leaf.
-Serve with a sprinkling of grated cheddar cheese, sliced green onions and a dollop of sour cream, if desired.
-Best when accompanied with some cornbread.
+Serve with a sprinkling of grated cheddar cheese, sliced green onions and a dollop of greek yogurt, if desired.

 I've got your dinners covered this week

 - Get my FREE 5-Day Meal Plan plus...

 - Organized grocery list to save time and money